sgpritam/HacktoberfestGLAU/README.md

 ### Alternate via Web

-1. Fork Repo on Web Page
+1. Fork Repository on Web Page
 2. Make your changes on your forked repo
 3. Make Pull Request to master